Rao Kandhal: Establishment and Territorial Expansion of Bikaner

 They travelled to a place known as Deshnok seeking blessings from the sage Karni Mata.
 Bika and Kandhal sought guidance.
 They trained their armies without attracting attention for 3 years at Chundasar.
 Rao Bika then came again and impressed by his will, Karni Mata guided him and he followed.
 While Rao Bika was strengthening his Kingdom, Rawat Kandhal was extending the territory of Bikaner towards the North venturing into the Lodhi territory of Hisar.
-Along with some of his sons, numerous villages fell before him but.
-But in 1490AD. at Sahwa he was and slain in a battle against the imperial army of the Lodhis led by the Governor of Hisar, Sarang Khan.
+Along with some of his sons, numerous villages fell before him.
+In 1490 at Sahwa he was slain in a battle against the imperial army of the Lodhis led by the Governor of Hisar, Sarang Khan.